delphix/dx-workshops/README.md

 1. Clone this repository
 2. Navigate into the cloned directory
 3. Copy the .example.env to .environment.env
+4. Certain packer templates have additional variables.
+Make copies of those example files, as in step 3

 This template depends on packer and ansible existing in your path.
 If you are running a Mac, then the easiest way is to install via homebrew.
 After cloning this repo, install the required ansible dependencies.